androidx/androidx/playground-common/README.md

 method or filter projects from the main AndroidX settings gradle file using the `selectProjectsFromAndroidX` method.

+### Properties
+When a `gradle.properties` file shows up under a sub project, main AndroidX build ends up reading it.
+For this reason, we can only keep a minimal `gradle.properties` file in these sub modules that also support playground setup.

+We cannot avoid creating `gradle.properties` as certain properties (e.g. `useAndroidX`) are read at configuration time and we cannot set it dynamically.

+Properties that will be set dynamically are kept in `playground.properties` file while shared properties are kept in `androidx-shared.properties` file.
+The dynamic properties are read in the `playground-include-settings.gradle` file and set on each project.

+There is a `VerifyPlaygroundGradlePropertiesTask` task that validates the contents of `androidx-shared.properties` file as part of the main AndroidX build.
 ### Optional Dependencies
 Even though sub-projects usually declare exact coordinates for their dependencies, for tests, it is a common practice to declare `project` dependencies.
 To avoid needing